-If you meet with an experienced Houston child custody attorney, you will learn that spouses commonly face the following questions and issues when negotiating parenting agreements:
+If you meet with an experienced Houston child custody attorney, Cheryl Alsandor, you will learn that spouses commonly face the following questions and issues when negotiating parenting agreements:

 EDUCATION AND HEALTH

 Issue 4: School.
-Will you and your spouse present a united front regarding the children’s homework, test results, study hours and distractions, tutoring, and the like?
-What efforts will you make on college planning and funding?
-Will any religious training be required or encouraged?
+Will you and your spouse present a united front regarding the children’s schooling?
+Who makes elective surgery decisions?
+Who will make psychiatric or psychological decisions?

-Issue 5: Medical Care.
-Who will make decisions regarding medical, dental, and vision care?
+Issue 5: Medical Care and Medical Information.
+Who will provide medical and dental care?
 Will you share information on every bruise and cold, or only major accidents and illnesses?
-Who will handle the regular checkups?
+Will you share uninsured, unreimbursed expenses equally?

 Issue 6: Consistency of Household to Household.
 Here, many issues arise.
-Some of them include: Do you want restrictions on watching TV on school nights?
-Regular study hours?
-Limited sweets and snacks?
-No negative comments by the children about the other spouse?
+Some of them include: No negative comments by the children about the other spouse?
 Relationships with certain friends discouraged?
+Payment and participation in extracurricular activities?
 Other activities encouraged?

 Other questions that vary household to household will arise, but if your parenting agreement answers the above questions and both parents try to adhere to the agreement, many issues will be avoided.
 And the less you argue with your former spouse, the better life for the children will be.